 The newly renovated club lounge is open from 6:30 am – 9:00 pm and offers loads of space and a private terrace for guests.
-Start your day with a delicious Continental breakfast, available from Monday to Friday.
+Start your day with a delicious Continental breakfast available Monday to Friday.
 In the evening, stop by for delectable snacks and small bites complemented by a nice glass of wine.
 Evening snacks are available from Sunday through Thursday.
-Throughout the day, additional refreshments, including free water/juice/coffee and a selection of fresh fruits, are also available.
+Additional refreshments, including free water/juice/coffee and a selection of fresh fruits, are also available throughout the day.

 The Paris Marriott Opera Ambassador Hotel is a Marriot/Bonvoy Category 8 property.
 The hotel is located in the heart of the ninth arrondissement on Boulevard Haussmann, about a 30-minute drive from Orly (ORY) or a 40-minute drive from Charles de Gaulle (CDG).
 It’s a five-minute walk from Galleries Lafayette and Printemps department stores and in a nice neighborhood for local restaurants.

 In fact, this lounge here is pretty terrible.
 Hot, smelly (of food) with no view.
 There is little to choose from food-wise, and the quality is poor.
 Inexcusably so.
 Breakfast is a buffet affair with little choice.
-Low-quality bacon and sausage are the hot plates, and you get basic bread, fruit, and yogurt.
+Low-quality bacon and sausage are the hot plates; you get basic bread, fruit, and yogurt.
 A very meager spread.
-About the only positive is a decent coffee machine.
-They had even run out of bottled still and sparkling water during our last visit.
+The only positive is a decent coffee machine.
+During our last visit, they had even run out of bottled still and sparkling water.

 Four Seasons George V Paris is one of the best hotels in Paris.
 It has a wonderful indoor pool and spa and a guarantee of luxury rooms and service, a truly glorious example of a historic hotel in Paris.
-It does have a lounge, La Galerie Lounge to be exact, which showcases Flemish tapestries, 19th-century paintings & furniture, as well as exquisite objets d’art.
+It has a lounge, La Galerie Lounge to be exact, which showcases Flemish tapestries, 19th-century paintings & furniture, and exquisite objets d’art.

-Beyond the center of Paris, the Disney Hotels also offer club lounges.
-Club level lounges aren’t available at all hotels in Disneyland Paris.
-The Disneyland Hotel has the Castle Club, Newport Bay has Compass Club, New York has the Empire State Club, and Sequoia Lodge has Golden Forest Club lounge.
+Beyond the center of Paris, Disney Hotels also offer club lounges.
+Club-level lounges aren’t available at all hotels in Disneyland Paris.
+The Disneyland Hotel has the Castle Club, Newport Bay has Compass Club, New York has the Empire State Club, and Sequoia Lodge has the Golden Forest Club lounge.

 Compass Club Lounge Review At Newport Bay Hotel, Disneyland Paris

 Finally, Compass Club rooms get lounge access.
-The lounge is an art deco themed club lounge for club level guests only.
+The lounge is an art deco-themed club lounge for club-level guests only.
 The only way to access this lounge is if you have paid for a club room.
-The lounge is divided into a lounge with loads of comfy seats, a bar, and a dining area, which is where the breakfast and afternoon tea is served.
+The lounge is divided into a lounge with loads of comfy seats, a bar, and a dining area where breakfast and afternoon tea are served.
 The lounge is Disney-ed right up with a giant star-filled ceiling and hilarious animated portholes that make you feel like you’re at sea.

-Complimentary newspapers (The Telegraph) and magazines were available and TV shows… the Disney channel.
-Hell or heaven depending on which way you look at it!
+Complimentary newspapers (The Telegraph), magazines, and TV showing Disney Channel were available.
+Hell or heaven, depending on which way you look at it!

 Compass Club guests are entitled to take breakfast in the Compass Club lounge rather than in the main restaurants, which is a more serene experience than the super busy Yacht Club or Cape Cod.
 There are also no allocated breakfast time slots for compass club guests.
 You just arrive for breakfast when you want it.
-Breakfast is an extensive array of hot cooked breakfasts as well as cereals and pancakes.
+Breakfast is an extensive array of hot-cooked breakfasts, cereals, and pancakes.

 Afternoon tea is served in the Compass Club Lounge daily from 4:00 – 5:45 pm with a range of sweet snacks, Disney cakes, and hot and cold drinks.
 Check the spread out here.
 During the day, there are complimentary hot and cold drinks.

 Is it worth paying to upgrade to this club level and lounge?
-The average Compass Club room costs around £100 GBP more per night over a standard room and is worth paying extra for.
+The average Compass Club room costs around £100 GBP more per night than a standard room and is worth paying extra for.
 Still, it is worth mentioning that alcoholic drinks are not free here, unlike the club lounge at the InterContinental in the center of Paris.
-You can order a beer, wine, champagne, etc., in the club lounges across Disney, but you have to pay for them.
-In addition, the evening nibbles are just that, not a full meal, so you will still need to eat out.
-Expect a small dish of nibbles, but there is usually no significant food after afternoon tea is finished.
+You can order beer, wine, champagne, etc., in the club lounges across Disney, but you must pay for them.
+In addition, the evening nibbles are not a full meal, so you will still need to eat out.
+Expect a small dish of nibbles, but there is usually no significant food after afternoon tea.